qmachard/qmachard/README.md

 ### Hi there :wave: I'm Quentin Machard

-> **Éternel touche-à-tout, j'aime apprendre, proposer et réussir de nouveaux challenges.**
+> **Eternal jack-of-all-trades, I like to learn, teach, propose and succeed in new challenges.**

 #### I'm a Fullstack Web Developer